adgaultier/tamanoir/README.md

 ## 💡Overview

-Tamanoir is composed of 3 components:
+Tamanoir is structured around 3 components:

 ### 1. Tamanoir
 An eBPF program running on a target host, it will act as a keylogger and extract keystrokes via DNS queries.<br>